 How to navigate the Home screen on iPhone and iPad

 The Home screen on iPhone and iPad isn't meant to be a destination — a place to store widgets or spend time.
 It's meant to be a portal to all your apps, built-in and downloaded from the App Store.
-Whether you get to those apps by browsing your Home screen pages, by searching with Spotlight, by jumping straight to actions with 3D Touch, or by calling up Siri, Home screen is where it all begins.
+Whether you get to those apps by browsing your Home screen pages, by searching with Spotlight, by jumping straight to actions with 3D Touch or Haptic Touch, or by calling up Siri, Home screen is where it all begins.

 - Understanding the Home screen layout